-A cancer survivor bought 26 tickets to Lady Gaga.
-After her death, her family is keeping her concert dream alive
+Family of woman who died of cancer keeps Lady Gaga concert dream alive

 The tickets are $100 apiece, and five winners will get two seats and round-trip transportation to the show at the Capital One Arena in Washington on November 19.

 Sanjay and the Dabas' two sons will also be in attendance.
-Sanjay wrote on his Facebook page that is he planning on taking a large photo of Melissa so that she can be there too.
+Sanjay wrote on his Facebook page that is he planning on taking a large photo of Melissa so that she can be there, too.